Wojciech Jaruzelski: Leader of the Polish military government

 On 11 February 1981, Jaruzelski was named Chairman of the Council of Ministers (Prime Minister).
 On 18 October, Stanisław Kania was ousted as First Secretary of the Central Committee of the Polish United Workers' Party after a listening device recorded him criticising the Soviet leadership.
 Jaruzelski was elected his successor, becoming the only professional soldier to become the leader of a ruling European Communist party.

 A fortnight after taking power, Jaruzelski met with Solidarity head Lech Wałęsa and Catholic bishop Józef Glemp, and hinted that he wanted to bring the church and the union into a sort of coalition government.
 However, his intention was to crush Solidarity.
 As early as September, while he was still merely prime minister, he met with his aides to find an excuse to impose martial law.
 On 13 December, citing purported recordings of Solidarity leaders planning a coup, Jaruzelski organised his own coup by proclaiming martial law.
 A Military Council of National Salvation was formed, with Jaruzelski as chairman.
 A BBC News profile of Jaruzelski contends that the establishment of martial law was "an attempt to suppress the Solidarity movement."

-According to Jaruzelski, martial law was necessary to avoid a Soviet invasion.
-In a May 1992 interview with Der Spiegel, Jaruzelski said: "Given the strategic logic of the time, I probably would have acted the same way if I had been a Soviet general.
-At that time, Soviet political and strategic interests were threatened."
-However, at a press conference in September 1997 Viktor Kulikov, former supreme commander of Warsaw Pact forces, denied that the Soviet Union had either threatened or intended to intervene.
-According to Politburo minutes from 10 December 1981, Yuri Andropov stated "We do not intend to introduce troops into Poland.
-That is the proper position, and we must adhere to it until the end.
-I don't know how things will turn out in Poland, but even if Poland falls under the control of Solidarity, that's the way it will be."

-Jaruzelski also claimed in 1997 that Washington had given him a "green light", stating that he had sent Eugeniusz Molczyk to confer with Vice-President George H. W. Bush, who had agreed with Molczyk that martial law was the lesser of two evils.
-Whether this meeting with the American vice-president occurred is disputed.
-While it is erroneously cited, Harvard historian Mark Kramer has pointed out that no documents support Jaruzelski's claim.